 Durability is also a factor when it comes to panniers.

-Fabric such as Denier and Cordura make rugged bags that resist wear.
+Fabric such as Denier and Cordura makes rugged bags that resist wearing.

 In these cases, it’s helpful to have panniers that transform into backpacks, allowing for easy transfer from cycling to walking.
 Panniers such as TimBuk2’s Tandem quickly converts from pannier to pack.